mjdurando82/Mango-Moves/README.md

 #### Press the start button to begin your journey as Mango.
 Control Mango by hitting the space bar to jump over hurdles.

-### A Trello board was used to track and organize the development progress and can be viewed [here] (https://trello.com/b/nIZ8x3Xp/unit-1-project).
+#### A Trello board was used to track and organize the development progress and can be viewed here. (https://trello.com/b/nIZ8x3Xp/unit-1-project)

 ### **_Credits_**